-At Mars’ location a low, wide curb separated the southerly running avenue in front of the building from our northerly running destination.
+At Mars’ location, a low, wide curb separated the southbound avenue in front of the building from our northbound destination.
 Rather than detour to the nearest traffic light, I followed my pecker’s advice to take a direct route to “happy town.”
-The curb seemed manageable enough to me, so I cavalierly dismissed Robin’s words of caution, sped over the low obstacle … and blew out a tire.
+The curb seemed manageable enough, so I cavalierly dismissed Robin’s words of caution, sped over the low obstacle … and blew out a tire.

 My date obviously didn’t appreciate the ensuing insults hurled by a number of drunken onlookers.
-After suffering the likes of “Hey baby, if your boyfriend screws like he drives, you’re in for a disappointing night,” I could tell my chances of getting laid were dimming by the minute.
-Calling AAA and waiting an hour or two for a tow truck clearly wasn’t an option.
-Thus, I decided to change the tire myself.
-While Robin wilted in the passenger’s seat I switched the blown tire for the spare, blackening my white linen sports jacket, tee shirt and matching white patent-leather loafers in the process.
+After repeated cries along the lines of “Hey baby, if your boyfriend screws like he drives, you’re in for a disappointing night,” I could tell my chances of getting laid were diminishing by the minute.
+I could ill afford an hour or two wait for a tow truck, so I decided to change the tire myself.
+While Robin wilted in the passenger’s seat, I switched the blown tire for the spare.
+In the process, I managed to blacken my white linen sports jacket, matching white slacks, and white patent leather loafers.

-As I finished, one inebriated bystander shouted: “Hey, Crockett!
+As I finished, one inebriated Miami Vice fan shouted: “Hey, Crockett!
 I don’t suppose you got a second spare in there?”

-No, I did not.
-And the abuse doled out by the crowd during the hour and half wait for a tow truck made their earlier digs seem gentle jests in comparison.
-Long before AAA arrived, the insipid jibes at my soiled Miami Vice attire had my cringing date viewing me with anything but bedroom eyes.
+No, I did not, which was unfortunate inasmuch as a second blown tire had escaped my notice.
+Suffice it to say, the abuse doled out by the crowd during the hour and half wait for a tow truck made their earlier digs seem gentle jests in comparison.
+Long before AAA arrived, the insipid jibes at my soiled attire had my cringing date viewing me with anything but bedroom eyes.

-Lose the gun and shades and you’ve got my 1989 club outfit … before tire changing!
+Lose the gun and shades and you’ve got my 1989 club outfit.